JessicaJuliet/meditracker/README.md

 MediTracker is a fully responsive website which offers users a login to a private dashboard area.
 Below I have gone into greater detail on how the website's features meet each of the [user stories](#User-Stories) identified at the beginning of the README document:

-> As a patient, I want the main purpose of the website to immediately apparent upon entering so I understand what the site is used for
+> As a patient, I want the main purpose of the website to be immediately apparent upon entering so I understand what the site is used for

 * The website displays the MediTracker logo in the top left corner which remains fixed across all site pages
 * The homepage includes a clear title and website description over the hero image which is immediatebly visible to users upon entering the site